Here are some useful links for WSGW, we hope to help you throughout your years at Tech and beyond. If you have info to add, email us.

 - GWW School Graduate Handbook contains information regarding obtaining your degree.

-- The Survival Guide for women in science, technology, engineering, and mathematics fields.
+- Career advice, including for women in science, technology, engineering, and mathematics fields.

 - Or, if you are interested in public policy, go to this link: Policy Fellowships for Scientists and Engineers.